NBISweden/workshop-genome_annotation/preparation/README.md

 analysis space for each student.
 * Has the course dinner been booked?
 * Run workflow to test tools and generate necessary working files.
+* Update the reservation number in the uppmax_login.md file.